International Requirements Engineering Board: CPRE Foundation Level exam

 For the CPRE Foundation Level exam there are no prerequisites a candidate has to fulfill in order to take the exam.
 Training is not mandatory, self-study is possible.

-For preparation a practice exam for the CPRE Foundation Level is free available for download.
+For preparation a practice exam for the CPRE Foundation Level is free available on the IREB website.

 The personal members :de:Klaus Pohl (Informatiker) and :de:Chris Rupp are authors of the book Requirements Engineering Fundamentals as reference teaching book to prepare for the exam "Certified Professional for Requirements Engineering" in the Foundation Level.

 The CPRE Foundation Level certificate is valid unlimited, there is no need for recertification.